Joan of Kent-13 March 1354

 The evening commenced with a multi-course meal supported by ample supplies of wine, beer and Armagnac.

 Every girl made a great show of holding a favour—a coloured scarf—in front of her, fluttering it back and forth as if considering whether to award it to the current admirer.
-When the last speech had been made, the girls made a deliberate gesture of putting away the favour, to symbolise a woman’s right to accept none of her suitors..
-During the speech-giving ritual,inevitably the young men displayed their female preferences.
+When the last speech had been made, the girls made a deliberate gesture of putting away the favour, to symbolise a woman’s right to accept none of her suitors.
+During the speech-giving ritual, inevitably the young men displayed their preferences.
 The praise for their favourite was usually fulsome and better-prepared than for the other girls.
 Most of the addresses were in prose, but many admirers used verse.
 One even broke into song.
-Once all the presentations were complete, the music started again.
+Once all the girls had occupied the throne and the final the presentations had been completed, the music started again.
 The girls circled the table and threw their favours into the middle of it symbolising that in the future they would consider suits made by any of the young men.

 Then the music stopped.
 The girls approached the nearest man.
 The men, who’d re-seated themselves earlier, rose to their feet and faced the girls.
 They kissed full on the lips, some more enthusiastically than others.
 As the music recommenced, the participants approached the audience and selected someone to kiss.
 Some moved on but others did not.
 For those who found an acceptable partner, the kiss continued, accompanied by embraces and even gentle fondling.